ferrarijh/Jonathans-Notes/README.md

 ```newListLive.value``` is asynchronously updating but ```myAdapter``` tries to take the value of newListLive
 right away, before newListLive has finished fetching all data.
 By the time ```myAdapter``` tries to access
 ```newListLive.value``` the value is null so this will trigger NullPointerException.
-The right way to do is:
+The right way to do is at below.

+Good:
 ```kotlin
     val newListLive = myViewModel.gerUsers()
     newListLive.observe(viewLifeCycleOwner){